cstrainge/sorth/README.md

 There is still a lot to do with the language...
 Non exhaustively some things that would really help the usefulness of the language...

  - [x] The language has the start of a FFI.
-So better interop with other languages is a must.
+But better interop with other languages is a must.
  - [ ] Continue to build out the io words.
 For example, currently we can not create IPC servers with the language.
  - [ ] Take a stability pass on the REPL.
 There are known bugs with single/multi-line editing modes.
  - [ ] Also, take a stability pass on the language server.
 We've introduced threads to the language so we should use that support within the LSP implementation.